 If you Wanna be like Jim Faryuk you have to practice regularly and concentrate on your game.

-As an Expert or Beginner, we have to know every specific information about golf.
-And We also have to understand what is a good average golf score for golfers.
+As an Expert or Beginner, you have to know every specific information about golf.
+And you also have to understand what is a good average golf score for golfers.
 You can find so many articles about golf on our website, that may help you to become a good and professional golfer.

 As you can see, the average score is only a ballpark figure depending on several factors.
 Your age, experience level, and handicap will all affect the averages.
 It’s essential to know your current situation and then match it to the expectations outlined here.